Oak Beach Inn: Closure

 Over the years, the OBI was involved in many disputes with the local community over issues such as noise, parking and traffic.
 Finally, in 1999, Matherson sold the property to developer Ross Cassata, who planned to build condominiums.
 Matherson then moved to Key West, Florida to open a new club of the same name.
 When it closed, the inn's two-ton statues of whales and dolphins, which were commonly touched by clubgoers, were moved to Danfords on the Sound in Long Island.

-However, Cassata then sold the nine acres to Suffolk County for $7.95 million and the original property was torn down in 2003 and was replaced with a town-operated park, with later added plans of adding a bed and breakfast, upscale restaurant, boardwalk, water-sport area and boat ramp.
+However, Cassata then sold the nine acres to Suffolk County for $7.95 million and the original property was torn down in 2003 and was replaced with a town-operated park, with later plans of adding a bed and breakfast, upscale restaurant, boardwalk, water-sport area and boat ramp.
 The park now hosts activities, such as car racing, and it too has caused controversy.
 At the time of demolition, the Suffolk County Legislator commented that the park agreement avoided "an enormous tax increase in Babylon, which would have had to pay a court judgment of as much as $20 million or watch its coastline be forever scarred by high-rise development" and the money came from the county's greenway program.